Tulu language: History

-The oldest available inscriptions in Tulu are from the period between 7th and 8th century AD.
+The oldest available inscriptions in Tulu are from the 7th and 8th century AD.
 These inscriptions are in the Tulu script and are found in areas in and around Barkur which was the capital of Tulu Nadu during the Vijayanagar period.
-Another group of inscriptions is found in the Ullur Subrahmanya Temple near Kundapura.
+Another group of inscriptions was found in the Ullur Subrahmanya Temple near Kundapura.
 Many linguists like S.U.
 Panniyadi and L. V. Ramaswami Iyer as well as P.S.
-Subrahmanya suggested that Tulu is among the oldest languages in the Dravidian family which branched independently from its Proto-Dravidian roots nearly 2500 years ago.
+Subrahmanya claimed that Tulu is among the oldest languages in the Dravidian family which branched independently from its Proto-Dravidian roots nearly 2500 years ago.
 This assertion is based on the fact that Tulu still preserves many aspects of the Proto-Dravidian language.

 This dating of Tulu is also based on the fact that the region where Tulu is natively spoken was known to the ancient Tamils as Tulu Nadu.
-Also, the Tamil poet Mamular who belongs to the Sangam Age (200 BCE) describes Tulu Nadu and its dancing beauties in one of his poems.
+Also, the Tamil poet Mamular, who belongs to the Sangam Age (200 BCE), describes Tulu Nadu and its dancing beauties in one of his poems.
+In the poetical work "Akananuru," belonging to the Sangam literature (circa 300 BCE), there is a mention of Tulunad in its 15th poem.
+This indicates that the Tulu language is at least around 2,300 years old.

 In the Kannada Halmidi inscriptions, one finds mention of the Tulu country as the kingdom of the Alupas.
 The region was also known to the Greeks of the 2nd century as Tolokoyra (Tulu Country).
 The Charition mime, a Greek play belonging to the 2nd century BC, has its plot centered around the coastal Karnataka, where Tulu is mainly spoken.
 The play is mostly in Greek, but the Indian characters in the play are seen speaking a language different from Greek.
 There is considerable ambiguity regarding the Indian language in the play, though all scholars agree the Indian language is Dravidian, there is considerable dispute over which form of it.
 Noted German Indologist E. Hultzsch (1857–1927) was the first to suggest that the language was Dravidian.
-The dispute regarding the language in the play is yet to be settled, but scholars agree that the dispute arises from the fact that Old Kannada, Old Tamil, and Tulu during the time when the play was written were perhaps dialectical variations of the same proto-language, and that over the years they evolved into their present forms as separate languages.
+The dispute regarding the language in the play is yet to be settled, but scholars agree that the dispute arises from the fact that Old Kannada, Old Tamil, and Tulu during the time when the play was written were perhaps dialectical variations of the same proto-language, and that over the millennia they evolved into their present forms as distinct languages.